Importing an estimate from Excel

 To import an estimate from an Excel spreadsheet:

-1. Enter the project's bid room and select Summary Sheet.
+1. On the Project page, select Summary Sheet.

 2. Select Import Estimate.